dperrymorrow/re-bars/docs/_src/md/component.md

 hooks: {
   created() {
-    // you can set items here pre render this.name.first = "Mike";
+    // you can set items here pre-render this.name.first = "Mike";
   }
 }